diegomarquez/game-builder/README.md

         + Use this in all the examples to explain what is going on Screen

 - Write a README.md for each example

+- Have a common folder with all the game_objects and components used in all the examples.
+    * Having them duplicated in every example is getting retarded.

+- Load game_object and container as dependancies of bootstrap.js and add them to the global scope

 -----------------------------------